|252,000 job opportunities in 2013

 inaugural Chair of the NZISM Advisory Panel.
 His role will see him will guide the implementation of the institute’s accreditation pathway for all generalist health

-practitioners in NZ and ensure that NZISM helps Worksafe NZ deliver its target of improved occupational health
+and safety practitioners in NZ and ensure that NZISM helps Worksafe NZ deliver its target of improved occupational health and safety.

 Kilvington, who was the first CEO and Director of Maritime New Zealand, said he was “honoured and proud” to take on the role.